Learning Concepts, Not Tokens: Self-Supervised Semantic Alignment for Language Models: Related Work

-The most closely related approaches incorporate concept-level information directly into the training signal. \citet{chen2025improving} propose Concept-Aware Fine-Tuning, which augments NTP with auxiliary heads predicting future tokens.
-Similarly, \citet{iyer2026beyond} introduce next-synonym and hypernym prediction methods that enrich training data with semantically related alternatives.
-Although these methods improve perplexity and downstream performance, they rely on external resources to define concept sets.
-In contrast, we recover concept structure directly from the model, requiring no external supervision.
+The most closely related work incorporates concept-level information into the training signal through next-synonym and hypernym prediction \cite{iyer2026beyond}.
+Although effective, these methods rely on external resources such as WordNet to define concept sets.
+In contrast, our method derives concept structure directly from the model’s embeddings and extends beyond nouns to include verbs and adjectives.